 d.
 The faculty of record must retain any relevant course work completed during the course prior to the student being called to active military duty.

 e.
 The faculty must retain the syllabus for that course so that the student will be able to complete the course without prejudice and under the same course requirements that were in effect when the student enrolled in the course.

 f.
-The Senior Vice Provost for Academic Affairs will settle any disputes arising from this process.
+The Vice Provost for Academic Innovation and Student Success will settle any disputes arising from this process.

 04 Audit Services